-The iPrntman utility has been rewritten for OES11, and it's functionality has been scaled down compared to the iPrntman utility available on OES2.
+The iPrntman utility has been rewritten for OES 2015 or later, and it's functionality has been scaled down compared to the iPrntman utility available on OES2.
 If you are looking for a functionality that is unavailable, please contact Novell Technical Support.